tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/BidirectionalTarget.md

 <tbody valign="top">
       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
-            <td valign="top"><br>In this lab, you will see a Target experience using an AEM segment.
+            <td valign="top"><br>In this lab, you will see a Target experience using an AEP segment.
             </td>
      </tr>
      <tr width="500">